Students can select one of three secondary education degree programs:

 The Lynch School has a long history of national accreditation, which includes NCATE (National Council for Accreditation of Teacher Education), TEAC (Teacher Education Accreditation Council), and CAEP (Council for the Accreditation of Educator Preparation).
 Most recently, the Lynch School was granted full and complete accreditation through CAEP, valid from Fall 2018 through Spring 2024.
 Boston College is currently the only CAEP accredited education preparation organization in Massachusetts.

-The program consists of 9 courses and a practicum for a total of 37 credits.
+The M.Ed. consists of 9 courses and a 4 course practicum for a total of 37 credits.

 Full-time students will typically complete the program in one academic year with two summer sessions.